 Commitments, Outcomes and Accomplishments

-By the end of 2021, the IDEA Committee will coordinate and deliver 9 DEI (Diversity, Equity, Inclusion) presentations to the company to further Search Influence’s collective education and awareness.
+In 2021, the IDEA Committee coordinated and delivered 7 DEI (Diversity, Equity, Inclusion) presentations to the company to further Search Influence’s collective education and awareness.
+Presentations:

 Updates to Company Graphic Resources and Practices